Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

     git commit -m "Update testing data."
     ```

-## Test training and testing data effect
+## Testing the effect of training and testing data updates

-Changes should be tested to confirm the effect on the model before a Pull Request is created.
+Changes should be tested to confirm the effect on the model before a pull request is created.
 Tests will output a [Word Error Rate](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#what-is-word-error-rate-wer) (WER) you can use to evaluate whether the changes have improved the model.
-If so, the updates will be submitted as a Pull Request.
+If so, the updates will be submitted as a pull request.

 >**Note**: In this walk through, you will submit your changes as a PR regardless of the WER to illustrate making a change to the training and testing data.